It’s no secret that many Black entrepreneurs are left with no choice other than to…

 Raising outside capital to scale the business is mostly catered to one racial group.
 The data is revealing.
 In Silicon Valley alone, 91% of venture capitalists are men.
 98% of Silicon Valley VCs are white or Asian.
 And as you can guess, 90% of Silicon Valley VC funding goes to companies led by white males.

 As a Black entrepreneur, finding investors for your startup is difficult, but not impossible.
-In the past few years, there have been some VC firms, investors, and accelerators that fund Black entrepreneurs.
-But with George Floyd’s recent death and the #BlackLivesMatter movement gaining significant traction, the VC and investor communities have been more vocal in supporting Black founders and Black-owned companies.
+In the past few years, there have been some VC firms, black angel investors, and accelerators that fund Black entrepreneurs.
+But with George Floyd’s recent death and the #BlackLivesMatter movement gaining significant traction, the VC and investor communities have been more vocal in supporting African-American founders and Black-owned companies.

 Whether you are a Black entrepreneur who just started your business or are looking for funding to scale your rapidly-growing business, there are opportunities to get funding.
 You just need to know where to look.

-– Backstage Capital: Backstage Capital has a strong history of investing in underrepresented founders.
-Specifically, the firm has invested over $7 million in more than 130 companies led by underrepresented founders.
+– Backstage Capital: Backstage Capital has a strong history of investing in underrepresented founders, including African-Americans.
+Specifically, the firm has invested over $7 million in more than 130 companies led by underrepresented founders with big ideas.
 Managing Partner Arlan Hamilton says that “We invest in the very best founders who identify as women, People of Color, or LGBTQ.
 I personally identify as all three.”
 Startups in Backstage Capital’s portfolio include Color Farm, Journey Foods, Career Karma, Akash Systems, and Promise.
 Arlan has even written a book to help underrepresented founders called It’s About Damn Time.

 – Harlem Capital Partners: Harlem Capital is a well-known VC firm based in New York City.
 Its mission is clear.
-It wants to invest in 1,000 diverse founders over the next 20 years.
-Specifically, the firm focuses on minority and female founders in the United States.
-Harlem Capital currently has 20 investments that span cities like New York City, Los Angeles, Baltimore, Salt Lake City, San Diego, and more.
+It wants to provide venture capital for black entrepreneurs and 1,000 other diverse founders over the next 20 years.
+Specifically, the firm focuses on minority and female founders in the U.S. Harlem Capital currently has 20 investments that span cities like New York City, Los Angeles, Baltimore, Salt Lake City, San Diego, and more.
 Startups funded by Harlem Capital Partners include PreShow, Moving Analytics, GovPredict, and Dexai Robotics.

 – DiverseCity Ventures: DiverseCity Ventures is an impact-oriented VC firm.
 It has an extremely clear thesis.
 It is to back companies with “both positive social / economic / environmental impact, and high potential for outsized returns.”
 The firm is looking for companies that harness the power of diverse perspectives derived from things like ethnicity, nationality, gender, culture, and domain expertise.
 Based in Sheridan, Wyoming, DiverseCity Ventures is headed by Mariah Lichtenstern, who was named to Pitchbook’s list of one of the 27 Black founders and investors to watch in 2019.